JacJacJr/Albicla_FLASK/README.md

 Werkzeug 2.1

 ## Setup
-At first: create empty text file nemed: "user_base" and "post_base"  in directory with file "albicla_flask.py"
+At first: create empty text file nemed: "user_base" and "post_base" in directory with file "albicla_flask.py", with empty dict "{}"

 To run this project:
 1. open terminal